the1lab/1lab/src/Cat/Displayed/Cocartesian/Indexing.lagda.md

 This difference in variance gives opfibrations a distinct character.
 Reindexing in fibrations can be thought of a sort of restriction map.
-This can be seen clearly with [the canonical self-indexing], where the reindexing functors are given by [pullbacks].
+This can be seen clearly with [[canonical self-indexing]], where the reindexing functors are given by [[pullbacks]].
 On the other hand, opreindexing can be thought of as an extension map.
 We can again use the the canonical self-indexing as our example: opreindexing is given by postcomposition, which extends families over $X$ to families over $Y$ by adding in empty fibres.

-[the canonical self-indexing]: Cat.Displayed.Instances.Slice.html
 [pullbacks]: Cat.Diagram.Pullback.html

 ```agda